 Overview: NYU entered into a maintenance agreement (license agreement) with the Department of Parks and Recreation for the maintenance obligations for the public open spaces on the superblocks.
 For further reference, please review the Restrictive Declaration, section 6 (c )(i), page 74 and also Exhibit I.

-Current Status: The Restrictive Declaration requires the agreement to be executed prior to completion of Bleecker Landscape and Fiorello LaGuardia Park.
+Current Status: The Restrictive Declaration requires the agreement to be executed prior to completion of Bleecker Landscape, Fiorello LaGuardia Park, and Mercer Playground.
 The license agreement has been executed.

 Public Space Maintenance Letter of Credit

 Overview: NYU posted a letter of credit with the NYC Department of Parks and Recreation to ensure that maintenance funds are available for the public spaces bordering NYU property on the superblocks.
 For further reference, please review Restrictive Declaration, section 6 (c)(i), p.74.